xahidbuffon/RoboChatGest/README.md

 ### ROS version
 - The robo_chat_gest folder contain the ROS-kinetic package version
-- This version is currently running on the Aqua MinneBot robot (more details: http://irvlab.cs.umn.edu)
+- This version is currently running on the Aqua 8 (MinneBot) robot (more details: http://irvlab.cs.umn.edu)
 - Feel free to cite the papers if you find anything useful!

 ```